magnusbaeck/logstash-filter-verifier/README.md

 * `fields`: An object containing the fields that all input messages should have.
 This is vital since filters typically are configured based on the event's type and/or tags.
-Scalar values (strings, numbers, and booleans) are supported, as are arrays of scalars.
-It seems Logstash doesn't support nested arrays.
+Scalar values (strings, numbers, and booleans) are supported, as are objects (containing scalars, arrays and nested objects), arrays of scalars and nested arrays.
+  The only combination which is not allowed are objects within arrays.
 * `ignore`: An array with the names of the fields that should be removed from the events that Logstash emit.
 This is for example useful for dynamically generated fields whose contents can't be